DataDima90/ai.github.io/_posts/2020-01-01-Analysis-and-Visualization.md

 **Performance**
 - Columnar storage, data compression, and zone maps to reduce query I/O
 - Paralllizes and distributes SQL operations to take advantage of all available resources

+- Automatically detects and replaces a failed node in your data warehouse cluster

+**Durability and availability**
+- Failed node cluster is read-only until replacement node is provisioned and added to the DB
+- Cluster remains available on drive failure; Redshift mirrors your data across the cluster

+**Scalability and elasticity**
+- With API change the number, or type, of nodes while cluster remains live

+**Interfaces**
+- JDBC and ODBC drivers for use with SQL clients
+- S3, DynamoDB, Kinesis, BI tools such as QuickSight

+**Anti-patterns**
+- Small data sets, better big data sets
+- OLTP, better OLAP
+- Unstructured data
+- Blob data, S3 better choice

 ### Athena